eved1018/EESMHM/README.md

     g++ -O3 -ffast-math -o EvoEF src/*.cpp
 ```

-5. download foldx (https://foldxsuite.crg.eu/) and move the executable and rotobase.txt to src/foldx folder.
+5. Download foldx (https://foldxsuite.crg.eu/) and move the executable and rotobase.txt to src/foldx folder.

 ### Configuration File:
 The config.txt is used to guide the mutagensis and is organzied in trhee columns: